This Roasted Broccoli requires just 3 ingredients and less than 20 minutes. And the result is slightly sweet and caramelized...so yummy!

 Here’s a look at the basics of this roasted broccoli recipe.
 Scroll to the bottom of this post for the full recipe, including the amounts and the timing.

-2. Toss the broccoli florets with olive oil and spread out on the baking sheet.
+Step 2.
+Toss the broccoli florets with olive oil.
+Spread out on the baking sheet.

-3. Roast until tender and just starting to brown.
-Check by using a knife or fork to poke the stem.
-It should slide in fairly easily.
+Step 3.
+Roast until tender and just starting to brown.
+(Poke the stem with a knife or fork.
+It should slide in easily.)

 TIP: You can double this recipe if needed.
-Just try to spread the broccoli out evenly so they roast, rather than steam.
+Just try to spread out the broccoli florets evenly so they roast, rather than steam.

 Flavor Additions to Roasted Broccoli